Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: BCS theory of non-equilibrium superfluid steady state

 Carrying out the Fourier transformation with respect to the relative time $t_1 -t_2$, we have

-For simplicity, we employ the so-called wide-band-limit approximation \cite{Stefanucci2013}, that is, we assume white reservoirs with the constant density of states $\rho_\alpha(\omega) \equiv \rho$.
+For simplicity, we employ the so-called wide-band limit approximation \cite{Stefanucci2013}, that is, we assume white reservoirs with the constant density of states $\rho_\alpha(\omega) \equiv \rho$.
+This approximation is justified when the reservoirs are so huge that the energy dependence of the reservoir density of states around the Fermi level can be ignored \cite{Kawamura2020}, which is just the situation we are considering ($\mu\ll\omega_\alpha$).
 Then, replacing $\bm{q}$ summation in Eq. \eqref{NK_self_env3} by the $\xi^\alpha$ integration, one has

 Here,

 is the quasi-particle damping rate, and $\tau_0$ is the $2\times 2$ unit matrix acting on the particle-hole Nambu space.